A Fefferman-Stein inequality for the Carleson operator: Proof of Theorems and

-Observe that this proof of Theorem \ref{FSmAthm} could be extended to other operators whose bounds depend in a suitable way on those of $\mathcal{A}_{r,\mathcal{S}}$.
+Observe that the proof of Theorem \ref{FSmAthm} may be extended to other operators whose bounds depend in a suitable way on those of $\mathcal{A}_{r,\mathcal{S}}$.
 This will be the case of the vector-valued extension presented in Section \ref{sec:VVextensions}.